 Please make sure you are using chocolate and not compound, especially for recipes like these.
 I used dark chocolate here because I love the flavor.
 If you want, you can also use milk chocolate.

 Whichever flavor of chocolate you are using, just make sure it is from a brand of good quality.
 Chocolate is the star ingredient and flavor here so if you use chocolate that doesn’t taste the best, your frosting will automatically lose its charm.
+Read more about best baking chocolate.

 For this chocolate fudge frosting I have used fresh cream but if you want, you can also use heavy cream.
 Just use the exact same quantity and your frosting will be just as beautiful.